MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/receivables-reports.md

 ---
-title: Sales Ledger Reports and Analytics
+title: Accounts Receivable Reports and Analytics
-description: See which reports and analytics are available in the standard version of Business Central so that you can keep track of your sales ledger.
+description: See which reports and analytics are available in the standard version of Business Central so that you can keep track of your accounts receivable.
 author: edupont04
 ms.topic: conceptual
 ms.search.keywords: reporting